firedotwater/devops/cisco/README.md

 <details>
 <summary>Exercise 8 (Niveau 3 - Expert Skills :smiling_imp:)</summary>

-This exercise was actually again a easy one because the main focus was on dealing with dynamic routing.
+This exercise was actually an easy one because the main focus was on dealing with dynamic routing.
-First things first, this is the network what we should build and get all informations from the network and every device
+First things first, this is the network we should build and use to get all the information from the network and every device.
+This practical exercise should teach us to plan and document all of the minor details of our network.
+Only in this manner are we fully aware of what is happening.

 <img src='../img/cisco_e8.png' alt="banner"></img>